msuscens/Kitty-Masters/README.md

 8. Added 'pausable' capability to the KittyContract
     a.
-Add ERC721PausableUpgradeable was an extension contract to the existing ERC721Upgradeable, ie. KittyContract now inherrits from both and overrides the multiply inherrited function _beforeTokenTransfer(...)
+Add ERC721PausableUpgradeable was an extension contract to the existing ERC721Upgradeable, ie. KittyContract now inherits from both and overrides the multiply inherited function _beforeTokenTransfer(...)
     b.
-Create new KittyContractV2 contract that inherrits from KittyContract and calls the KittyContract initialiser from its own initialize() function.
+Create new KittyContractV2 contract that inherits from KittyContract and calls the KittyContract initialiser from its own initialize() function.
 KittyContractV2 defines the new functions: getVersion(), setVersion(), pause(), and unpause().